 We believe that understanding smelter sourcing practices is the best method that can eventually lead to certain determination of a product's conflict status.
 To that end, Microchip is a member of the CFSI.
-We review the lists of smelters reported by our supply chain against the CFSI CFSP "compliant" smelter lists, their "active" smelter lists, and the TI-CMC "active" smelter list (TI-CMC Category A Members Progressing Toward CFSP Validation).
+We review the lists of smelters reported by our supply chain against the CFSI CFSP "compliant" smelter lists, their "active" smelter lists, and the TI-CMC "active" smelter list (TI-CMC Category A, Members Progressing Toward CFSP Validation).

-If we have reason to believe that any of our suppliers are supplying us with 3TG from sources that support conflict in the Covered Countries, we will engage them to establish an acceptable alternative source of 3TG that does not support such conflict.
-We also encourage smelters reported by our supply chain and for which we can locate viable contact information to voluntarily participate in the CFSI CFSP, or similar sourcing audit programs leading to recognition by the CFSI CFSP as compliant with the organization's responsible minerals sourcing protocols.
+We plan to engage with any of our suppliers whom we have reason to believe are supplying us with 3TG from sources that support conflict in the Covered Countries to seek to establish an acceptable alternative source of 3TG that does not support such conflict.
+We also encourage smelters reported by our supply chain and for which we can locate viable contact information to voluntarily participate in the CFSI CFSP or similar sourcing audit programs leading to recognition by the CFSI CFSP as compliant with the organization's responsible minerals sourcing protocols.